Muslin: Dressmaking and sewing

 When sewing clothing, a dressmaker may test the fit of a garment by using muslin fabric to make a test-model before cutting pieces from more expensive fabric to make the final product, thereby avoiding potential costly mistakes.
 In the United States, these test-models are themselves sometimes referred to as "muslins", the process is called "making a muslin", and "muslin" has become the generic term for any test- or fitting garment, regardless of the fabric it is made from.

-In Britain and Australia, the term for a test- or fitting garment used to be Toile.
+In Britain and Australia, the term for a test- or fitting garment used to be toile.
 The word "toile", from an Old French word for "cloth", entered the English language around the 12th century.
-(Today, toile simply refers to any sheer fabric, which may be made, for example, from linen or cotton.)
+Today, toile simply refers to any sheer fabric, which may be made, for example, from linen or cotton.
 The modern German term for a test- or fitting garment is Nesselmodell.

+In fashion design, muslin is commonly used to create test garments (also known as mock-ups or toiles) before final production, allowing designers to evaluate fit, proportions, and construction details before cutting into final fabric.

 Use in food production

 Muslin can be used as a filter: